upeskartik/50-Days-of-Statistics/Readme.md

 **Two goals underlie this blog:**

-* To explain which ideas are relevant and useful from a data science perspective, which is less so, and why.
+* To explain which ideas are relevant and useful from a data analysis perspective and which is less useful and why.

-* Implement the concept with Python to understand better from the programmer perspective.
+* Implement the concepts in Python to understand better from the programmer perspective.

 ## Structure of Data | Day 1